Owner and chief executive, Harmonia

 Casey says women are hard-wired to analyse risk and to seek lessons from failure.
 “Why would you not want such skills in your team, to balance the risk-taking tendencies of men?” she asks.

-But it takes more than women board members for organisations to reap the benefits of diversity, says Casey.
-More must be done to attract and keep women at all levels.
+But it takes more than women on boards for organisations to reap the benefits of diversity, says Casey.
+However more must be done to attract and keep women at all levels.

 Many organisations are not welcoming to women, she says: “John arrives and feels at home among the men, sees men at the top; Mary arrives and sees only one woman in a senior position.
 It’s immediately clear that the organisation’s culture does not encourage women to progress.
 I experienced this myself in the past as an employee.”